nurkiewicz/benchmarks/README.md

 Hand-made caching decorator is also pretty fast.
 Of course it's slower by an order of magnitude compared to pure function call, but still blazingly fast compared to all `@Scheduled` benchmarks.
 We see a drop by **3 orders of magnitude**, from 1.8 ns to 1.5 μs.
 I'm especially disappointed by the `@Cacheable` backed by AspectJ.
 After all caching aspect is precompiled directly into my Java `.class` file, I would expect it to be much faster compared to dynamic proxies and CGLIB.
 But that doesn't seem to be the case.
 All three Spring AOP techniques are similar.

 The greatest surprise is my custom AspectJ aspect.
-It's even significantly faster than `CachingCalculatorDecorator`! maybe it's due to polymorphic call in the decorator?
+It's even faster than `CachingCalculatorDecorator`! maybe it's due to polymorphic call in the decorator?
 I strongly encourage you to [clone this benchmark on GitHub](https://github.com/nurkiewicz/spring-cacheable-benchmark) and run it (`mvn clean test`, takes around 2 minutes) to compare your results.

 ## Conclusions

 You might be wondering why Spring abstraction layer is so slow?
 Well, first of all, check out the core implementation in [`CacheAspectSupport`](https://github.com/SpringSource/spring-framework/blob/3.2.x/spring-context/src/main/java/org/springframework/cache/interceptor/CacheAspectSupport.java) - it's actually quite complex.
 Secondly, is it really that slow?
 Do the math - you typically use Spring in business applications where database, network and external APIs are the bottleneck.
 What latencies do you typically see?
 Milliseconds?
 Tens or hundreds of milliseconds?
 Now add an overhead of 2 μs (worst case scenario).
-For caching database queries or REST calls this is completely negligible.
-It doesn't matter which technique you choose.
+For caching database queries or REST calls this is completely negligible. **It doesn't matter which technique you choose**.

-But if you are caching very low-level methods, like CPU-intensive, in-memory computations, Spring abstraction layer might be an overkill.
+But if you are caching very low-level methods close to the metal, like CPU-intensive, in-memory computations, Spring abstraction layer might be an overkill.
 The bottom line: measure!